tadaskay/live-stream-badger/readme.txt

 7. Go to your website and you should see the livestream link in a widget
 8. Wait for about 5 minutes (stream status is updating) and refresh the page
 9. You should see a livestream link and its status (how many viewers are watching or 'Offline')

+= 'Stream status' widget CSS classes =
+Use these in your own stylesheet to customize display of the widget.

+* `lsb-status-widget-holder` main container
+* `lsb-status-widget-list-item` list item for the stream list
+* `lsb-status-widget-indicator` stream status indicator
+* `lsb-on` online status
+* `lsb-off` offline status

+Classes `lsb-on` and `lsb-off` are added to both `lsb-status-widget-list-item` and `lsb-status-widget-indicator`.
+Selector example: `.lsb-status-widget-indicator.lsb-on`.

 = Embed a stream using the shortcode =